Please see below for answers to some of our most frequently asked questions.

 The Sunshine Act does not change the types of payments and transfers of value that AbbVie currently reports to the IRS.

-Additional information along with specific information for physicians may be found on the CMS Open Payments website.
+Additional information about the Sunshine Act and Covered Recipients may be found on the CMS Open Payments website.

 Unless otherwise specified, all product names appearing in this internet site are trademarks owned by or licensed to AbbVie Inc., its subsidiaries or affiliates.
 No use of any AbbVie trademark, trade name, or trade dress in this site may be made without the prior written authorization of AbbVie Inc., except to identify the product or services of the company.